 International Accounting Standard 16 (IAS 16) - Property, Plant and Equipment (PPE) contains the accounting requirements for the separate recognition, depreciation and de-recognition of parts of assets (referred to as componentisation).
-Componentisation shall be applied for depreciation purposes on enhancement, acquisition expenditure incurred and revaluations carried out from 1 April 2010.

 All historical cost based assets with short lives, land and investment properties will be excluded from our Component Accounting Policy.